News

 Bill Proetto: I had purchased Jim’s around 1965.
 Then right around the time that cheesesteaks were really coming into their own, we opened South Street, on July 4, 1976, for the Bicentennial.
 South Street was very dangerous at the time, not like it is today.
 We weren’t really doing so well, but then your magazine named us in ’77 or ’78 the best cheesesteak in the city.
 And business really took off.

 Current Pat’s Steaks operator Frank Olivieri with his father in the early 80s.
-(Photo courtesy Frank Olivieri)
+(Photo courtesy Frank Olivieri/Pat’s Steaks)

-Maury Z. Levy, editorial director of Philadelphia magazine from 1970 to 1980: When we first started Best of Philly, way back when, there weren’t a ton of places around, at least not a lot of great ones, so the argument was always Pat’s or Geno’s, and everybody sort of gave into that.
+Maury Z. Levy, editor of Philadelphia magazine from 1970 to 1980: When we first started Best of Philly, way back when, there weren’t a ton of places around, at least not a lot of great ones, so the argument was always Pat’s or Geno’s, and everybody sort of gave into that.
 So we searched out other places, within Center City and some of the neighborhoods, and one of the first places we gave it to was Jim’s on South.
 We tried it and loved it.
 I think that helped them significantly.
 Over the years, the cheesesteak award was one of the things that people got most upset about.
 You rarely heard, “That was a great pick.”
-You heard, “Are you guys out of your fucking minds?
-How could you say that?”
-And people would start campaigns.
-You’d get 50 letters word for word with different people just signing them.
-People would try to make their vote known, but we weren’t democratic back then.
-It was a big deal then, and it’s even bigger today.
+You heard, “Are you guys out of your fucking minds??

 Craig LaBan, food critic, Philadelphia Inquirer: It’s one of those foods that cut across all classes and generations.
 When you write about cheesesteaks, you hear from 500,000 people.
 It’s one of those “moments” foods.
 People remember the cheesesteak they had with their buddy.
 It represents things other than just lunch.
 You’ve been in a place where characters are still part of the lore and experience.